SmoothSpatula/SmoothSpatula-SnaaaakeDeath/README.md

 # SmoothSpatula-SnaaaakeDeath
-Adds Solid Snake death sound effects to the game
+Adds Solid Snake death sound effects for you and your teammates

 ---